Nandini-Shukla21/SALSA-2.0/README.md

 2. **Multi-seed validation**, so recovery is reported as a rate with an uncertainty estimate rather than a single outcome.
-3. **Remaining NACT ablations** (variants C, D and E), to attribute the residual sparse-input margin that NACT-F narrowed without changing the outcome.
+3. **Remaining NACT ablations** (variants C, D and E), to attribute the residual sparse-input margin that Modified NACT narrowed without changing the outcome.
 4. **Different `h` values**, since only `h = 2` has been demonstrated.
 5. **Different `q` and `sigma` configurations**, including validating the `min_separation` guard away from `sigma = 3`.